$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 How many points can I realistically gain in 3 months?

 The fastest intervention is a language test retake.
-If you can move from CLB 8 to CLB 9 in all four abilities, that's 50 to 70 points in 2 to 3 months of study plus the test booking window.
+If you can reach CLB 9 in all four abilities, that can unlock up to 50 skill-transferability points in 2 to 3 months of study plus the test booking window.
 This is the highest-ROI action for most CEC applicants.

 Is learning French worth it if I'm not a French speaker?

 It depends on your score gap.
 If you're 20 to 50 points below the cutoff, a language test retake is faster and cheaper.
-If you're 80+ points below, French proficiency opens category-based draws where your current score is already competitive.
-The 4 to 8 month investment for NCLC 5 pays off if your alternative is waiting indefinitely in the general pool.
+If you're 80+ points below, French proficiency opens category-based draws where your current score may already be competitive.
+The 4 to 8 month investment for NCLC 7 pays off if your alternative is waiting indefinitely in the general pool.

 Can I improve my CRS score while my Express Entry profile is active?